KehindeOluwasogo-BC/backend/DEPLOYMENT.md

 ```

 ### Step 8: Create Admin User
+For free tier users, use the Build command above.

-Connect to production database and create superuser:
+For Paid tier users, Connect to production database and create superuser:

 **Via Render Shell:**
 1. Go to Web Service → **Shell** tab